Disabled, ill or injured and looking for work

 Access the Australian JobSearch website through myGov to look for jobs across all industries and regions within Australia.
 You can also use JobSearch to find employment services providers and disability employment services providers near you.
 The free JobSearch app can be downloaded from the Google Play or the iTunes App Store.

-The Better Start for Children with Disability initiative on the Department of Social Services website provides early intervention services and treatments for eligible children with disability.
+Better Start for Children with Disability initiative on the Department of Social Services website provides early intervention services and treatments for eligible children with disability.

 Disability Services Australia provides information on employment and community support services for people with a disability.